micahbranton/Soccer-Analysis/README.md

   - Total team goals for and against.
   - Team goals for and against with the player in the pitch.

-  ### 3. Team Analysis
+  ### 3. Team & Player Analysis
-- Have the csv in the same directory.
-The script will assume the same format as the csv that resulted from running `game_data.py`.
-By running [season_analysis.py](https://github.com/andrebrener/football_data/blob/master/season_analysis.py), you will get a series un graphs comparing teams in different aspects of the game.
+The[season_analysis.py](https://github.com/andrebrener/football_data/blob/master/season_analysis.py) script is used to compare teams and [team_players_comparison.py](https://github.com/andrebrener/football_data/blob/master/other_graphs/compare_team_players/team_players_comparison.py) compares the players.
+After running the scripts, you will get a series un graphs with their comparison in different aspects of the game.
 The options for these graphs are:
 - Change titles and subtitles of graphs.
-- Define a team that you want to be remarked from the rest.
+- Define a team/player that you want to be remarked from the rest.
-- The maximum number of teams in the graph.
+- The maximum number of teams/players in the graph.

+PHOTO

+### 4. Passes Map
+  This graph shows the average location of the players and the pass distribution of the team during the game.
+By running [passes_map.py](https://github.com/andrebrener/football_data/blob/master/other_graphs/map_passes/passes_map.py), the csv must be in the format as [this one](https://github.com/andrebrener/football_data/blob/master/other_graphs/map_passes/river_valle.csv).

+  PHOTO

+### 5. Players Under or Overperforming
+ This graph shows if the player was over or underperforming compared to what he was expected to.
+By running [over_under_perform.py](https://github.com/andrebrener/football_data/blob/master/other_graphs/performance_vs_xg/over_under_perform.py), the csv must be in the format as [this one](https://github.com/andrebrener/football_data/blob/master/other_graphs/performance_vs_xg/rodrigo_mora_xg.csv).

+ PHOTO

+### 5. Radars
+This graph compares teams/players in many aspects of the game at the same time.
+By running [radars_graph.py](https://github.com/andrebrener/football_data/blob/master/radars/radars_graph.py), the csv must be in the format as [this one](https://github.com/andrebrener/football_data/blob/master/radars/players_data_2016.csv).

+PHOTO